 KaOS Linux is a rolling distribution so keeping up with the updates is enough to get you the latest packages.
 The official iso is also updated every few months to keep it up to date with all the latest changes for new installations so you are not presented with a large first update.
 The latest KaOS 2016.07 ISO can be downloaded from their download page.

-KaOS Linux employs the Clamares Installer and it's quite pretty and that’s it.
+KaOS Linux employs the Clamares Installer and it’s quite pretty and that’s it.
 For about the 2 years that I have been testing KaOS distro, the one thing I am always uncomfortable with is the installer.
 It looks pretty simple but when you have to dual boot with another os, you have to be careful.
-Nonetheless, they provide a comprehensive documentation on the installation process on their website.
+Nonetheless, they provide comprehensive documentation on the installation process on their website.

 The very idea that KDE remains the only desktop environment for this distro is very interesting.
 KDE remains the most customizable DE around and the developers are usually first to implement updates of the DE in the distro.
 KaOS is arguably the best os when it comes to implementing the best os when it comes to demonstrating the best that KDE has to offer.
 The Linux distro currently ships with the KDE Plasma 5 desktop.
 Once booted up, the default Midna theme is a beauty in all ways.
 There is also the option of a darker theme with the Midna Dark which also pleasing and less painful on the eyes in the dark.
-It is also very easy to customise form themes, icons, application style, fonts, colours, screen edges, desktop effects and virtual desktops in the OS as KDE builds all the tools and widgets into the system.
+It is also very easy to customize form themes, icons, application style, fonts, colors, screen edges, desktop effects, and virtual desktops in the OS as KDE builds all the tools and widgets into the system.

 KaOS ships with KDE’s Calligra suite of office applications.

 The default browser is Qupzilla browser also written with Qt and even though it is quite capable, you are better served installing Mozilla Firefox or even Google Chrome.